 NOTE: This post was originally from 2011.
 I have since updated it as of April 2017.
 Some of the previous ones are now no longer streaming, but I did find some decent replacements.

 I’ve been a customer of Netflix for many years now.
 Back when I first signed up, it was only DVDs by mail.
-Now you get instantly streaming shows and movies into your living room through a PC or an XBox or a Wii console and it’s glorious.
+Now you get instantly streaming shows and movies into your living room through a PC or an Xbox or a smart phone and it’s glorious.

 I’ve run across a bunch of different history and genealogy related instant streaming options and I thought I’d share them with you.
 Though, these are not all specifically genealogy-related, some may be about the areas your ancestors once lived.
 Also, these videos are obviously more related to my ancestry than just general ancestry.
 If you have a Netflix account, these links should link you right to the video info page.
 If you don’t have a Netflix account, I will try to find another informational page for you to view.
-These are only Netflix Instant versions, not DVD by mail versions.
 There are a lot more if you also count DVD versions, though you’ll need to wait for those.
 Instant ones you can watch right now.
-Let’s see the list I can up with.

 Ken Burns: The Civil War